 Rather than waiting for inspiration to return, write your way back to it.

 Maybe you need to change up something in your writing process.
-Try writing in a different place, or at a different time, or by pen or dictation rather than typing it all up.
+Try writing in a different writing space, or at a different time, or by pen or dictation rather than typing it all up.

 Maybe you need to revisit your plan, the idea that got you started, and reimagine the story.